 - Casual / variety-seeking player: Stake or Shuffle, broadest mechanic variations within the 99 percent cluster.

-The "best Mines casino" verdict reduces to brand preference among the 99 percent cluster, with token rakeback adding a tilt for active token users.
+The "strongest Mines casino" verdict reduces to brand preference among the 99 percent cluster, with token rakeback adding a tilt for active token users.

 Mines strategy: cashout timing vs brand choice

-The Mines optimal strategy math in the conditional-probability post shows that every cashout point at a given brand returns the same expected value.
+The Mines optimal strategy math in the mines optimal strategy related piece shows that every cashout point at a given brand returns the same expected value.
 Cashout timing is a variance decision, not an EV decision.
 The only Mines EV lever is brand choice on raw RTP, and within the 99 percent cluster the difference is zero on raw math.

 That makes the Mines ranking less actionable than the Plinko or Crash rankings on pure RTP grounds.
 The brand choice on Mines is mostly about non-RTP factors: catalogue, token, brand trust, UX.
 The raw EV is identical across the seven-brand cluster.